charlotterotner/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis:

 The purpose of this analysis was to understand if paid reviewers were causing bias in overall review numbers for amazon furniture reviews.
-We used AWS, Postgres, and Spark to perofrm the analsyis
+We used AWS, Postgres, and Spark to perform the analsyis

 ## Results:

 * **How many Vine reviews and non-Vine reviews were there?** For the furniture data set there were 136 paid Vine reviews and 18019 unpaid non-vine reviews.
 * **How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?** There were 74 paid vine 5 star reviews and 8482 unpaid non-vine 5 star reviews
+How many non-Vine reviews were 5 stars?** There were 74 paid vine 5 star reviews and 8482 unpaid non-vine 5 star reviews.
 * **What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?** 54% of the vine reviews were 5 stars and 47% of the non-vine reviews were 5 stars
+What percentage of non-Vine reviews were 5 stars?** 54% of the vine reviews were 5 stars and 47% of the non-vine reviews were 5 stars.

 ## Summary: